 There is a variety of flooring that can be installed for your Boynton Beach home remodeling, one of the most popular being imitation wood flooring.
-If selecting a flooring wasn’t complicated enough though, there are also different types of imitation wood.
+There are also different types of imitation wood to consider as well.
 In this article, Platinum Sand Construction will breakdown two common types of imitation wood flooring, vinyl and laminate, so you can determine which one will work better for your remodeling project.

 Solid Hardwood vs Imitation Wood

-Solid hardwood flooring tends to be looked upon more favorably than imitation wood flooring, but one isn’t necessarily better than the other because it depends on what you value.
+Solid hardwood flooring tends to more desirable than imitation wood flooring, but one isn’t necessarily better than the other.
+It just depends on what you value.
 Imitation wood is typically less expensive, however, solid hardwood has a longer lifespan.
 On the other hand, solid hardwood flooring may warp in humid, damp conditions whereas imitation wood has good resistance to warping.
 It’s important that you determine what matters most to you so there won’t be any buyer’s remorse.

 Popular Types of Imitation Wood Flooring